If your child will be two by the 31 August 2017 and you meet the eligibility criteria you can apply now for a September 2017 place.

 |1 January 2016 to 31 March 2016||April 2018 (Summer)|

 Your child can continue to receive FEET until the term after their third birthday when they will become eligible for Free childcare for all 3 and 4 year olds.

 When can my child use the free hours?

-If your childcare provider is open term time only the maximum number of days they can claim each term is:
+If your childcare provider is open Monday to Friday term time only the maximum number of days they can claim each term is:

-- Any time before 7am or after 7pm
+- have any time before 6am or after 8pm

 Some childcare providers may be able to stretch the hours throughout the year rather than just during term time so for example you could receive 10.96 hours per week for a maximum of 52 weeks a year.
 If this would suit you better speak to the childcare provider to see if they are able to offer you a more flexible option.